orion-research/coach/INSTALLATION.md

 (For more information ,see http://www.delimited.io/blog/2014/1/15/getting-started-with-neo4j-on-ubuntu-server.)

 ## Python libraries
-Having installed Python 3.x (whatever the latest version is), and the pip package manager, do the following:
+Having installed Python 3.x (whatever the latest version is), and the pip package manager (sudo apt-get python3-pip), do the following:

 	$ sudo pip install flask